Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 Migrate dev translations to production
 ------------------------------------------

-Note: only use this with a SQL stasher.

 Use the following command to generate a doctrine migration with all new and updated translations from your current environment.
 ```
 app/console kuma:translator:migrations:diff
 ```

 When you want to include these migrated translations into your (other) environment use the normal doctrine migrate command.
 ```
 app/console doctrine:migrations:migrate
 ```